 The initial firmware release supports only WiFi authentication schemes based on pre-shared keys, like WPA(2) Personal.
 Support for certificate-based schemes (WPA2 Enterprise) is scheduled for later firmware updates.

-Gateways need to have access to certain remote resources if they are suppose to operate correctly, so a network firewall has to allow them to communicate with:
+Gateways need to have access to certain remote resources if they are supposed to operate correctly, so a network firewall has to allow them to communicate with:

 - Kontakt.io Cloud – this is where Gateways send and receive data & configuration updates.